Together Forever!!! Lady Leopards State Champions!!!

 Never Say Die Seventh

-Coach Arney pinch hit Lauren Stillwagon for Kaylee Nolte, but the two switched back after Stillwagon was hit by a pitch.
-Fankhauser followed and walked on five pitches to load the bases for the play of the game.
+Coach Arney pinch hit Lauren Stillwagon for Nolte, but the two switched back after Stillwagon was hit by a pitch.
+Fankhauser followed and walked on five pitches to load the bases and set up the defining moment of the game and quite frankly the Lady Leopards Softball Program.
 Sirohman patiently awaited her pitch watching the count run to 2-0 before taking a strike.
 She fouled off the next pitch and all of the sudden Louisville was down to their last strike, but it really didn’t feel like it.
 There was such a sense of confidence throughout the stadium that the never say die Leopards were going to make one more rally to keep their season alive.

 After one more foul ball.
 Sirohman hammered a line drive past the center fielder all the way to the wall.
 Ollis scored, Nolte scored, and Fankhauser bolted around third to score the tying run to an overjoyed Leopard crowd.
 The comeback from 7-2 was complete, they had tied the game at 9-9.
 There was no way Louisville was losing after that.